By Mark Schipper

 —BOBBY DODD

-To feel the savage bite behind this telegram you need to know what led to it . . . .
+To feel the savage bite behind the telegram you need to know what led to it . . . .

 COLLEGE FOOTBALL IN THE 1950s

-But at that moment the stewards of college football, feeling pressure to keep the sport as close to the idealized collegiate model as possible while somehow competing against the National Football League in the entertainment marketplace, severely restricted both the number of games that could be broadcast each week and the number of times an individual school could appear on the yearly TV package.
-This, they felt, would prevent the most popular schools from growing too powerful while keeping the sport on TV and spreading the revenues more evenly across the entire membership.
+But at that moment the stewards of college football, feeling pressure to keep the sport as close to the idealized collegiate model as possible while somehow competing against the National Football League for the entertainment marketplace, severely restricted both the number of games that could be broadcast each week and the number of times an individual school could appear on TV.
+This, they felt, would prevent the most popular schools from growing too powerful while still keeping the sport on TV and spreading the revenues more evenly across the entire membership.

-But as the nineteen-fifties wore on the NFL, after thirty years of middling business and borderline cultural irrelevance, began transforming into the deadly competitor the colleges had fought to undercut since the 1920s.
-While college football was holding its ground as a cultural institution, the NFL seemed to be growing into the kind of monster capable of swallowing the football world whole.
-The professional league was using an exciting style of play, including open substitution rules and the excitement of the passing game, and the power of television to win over millions of fans who had previously considered their product to be vastly inferior.
+But as the nineteen-fifties wore on the NFL—after thirty years of middling business and borderline cultural irrelevance—began transforming into the deadly competitor that the colleges had machinated to undercut since its founding back in 1920.
+While college football was holding its ground as a cultural institution, the NFL seemed to be growing rapidly into a monster large enough to swallow the entire football world whole.

-But since 1953—when a rearguard move by the older generation of coaches had shockingly succeeded, legislating free-substitution rules back out of the game—two generations of leaders had been battling over the future of the sport.
-The Young Bulls wanted back the wide open, specialist game they had used during the war and for eight years after.
-They could see where the sport was headed at the professional level and wanted to cut ties with the ancient past.
-The Old Bulls wanted to play limited substitution, Iron Man football forever.
-It had worked for almost ninety seasons, why change it now, was their thinking.
+But beginning in 1953—when a rearguard move by the Old Lions to unwind the rule changes had shockingly succeeded, legislating free-substitution rules back out of the game—two generations of leaders had been battling over the future.
+The Young Bulls wanted back the wide open, specialist game they had used for twelve seasons.
+They could see where the sport was headed at the professional level and wanted the college game to cut ties with its ancient past.
+But the Old Bulls wanted to play limited substitution, Iron Man football forever.
+It had worked for almost ninety seasons before the war, so why change it now?

-The NFL, on the other hand, had absolutely no qualms about the matter.
+The NFL, to its visionary credit, had absolutely no qualms about the matter.
 The pro game used the free substitution platform and highly-trained position players to execute a more exciting, higher scoring, better liked, and increasingly more-watched style of football.
-They also put every game on TV and allowed the stadium gate to take care of itself.
-At this point it was obvious that the low scoring, Iron Man game was on its way to the dustbin of history, but the collegiate Old Guard had a final boss who refused to let the ancient ways go gently into that good night.
+The league was generating revenue in every direction and its audience was metastasizing rapidly, while the colleges were stuck in black and white.
+At this point it was obvious that the low scoring, Iron Man game was on its way to the dustbin of history, but the Old Bulls had a final boss who refused to let the ancient ways go gently into that good night.

-General Robert Neyland, the former head coach and, at that moment, athletic director at the University of Tennessee, had played football at Army West Point during the World War I years.
-He went on to coach the Volunteers through three stints from the 1920s through 1950s, called away once in the thirties by the Army to serve in the Panama Canal Zone, and a second time during World War II to serve as a logistics officer in the China-Burma-India theater.
-Neyland's job was to organize cargo planes flying back and forth over the Himalayan Mountains during the monsoon to arm Chinese nationalists and communists fighting Imperial Japan.
+General Robert Neyland, the former head coach and, at that moment, athletic director at the University of Tennessee, had played football at West Point during the World War I years.
+He had gone on to coach the Volunteers through three stints from the 1920s through the 1950s, called away once by the Army in the thirties to serve in the Panama Canal Zone, and a second time during World War II to serve as a logistics officer in the China-Burma-India theater.

-Neyland had retired in 1946 as a Brigadier General and returned to Knoxville to coach the Volunteers through a final six-year run.
-He won his third and fourth national titles in 1950 and 1951 before retiring to take the job as athletic director.
+He had retired from the military in 1946 as a Brigadier General and returned to Knoxville to coach the Volunteers through a final six-year run.
+Neyland won his third and fourth national titles in 1950 and 1951 before leaving the sideline to become the school's athletic director.

-The General was a martinet accustomed to a domineering control over a tight roster he’d trained to play both offense and defense, as had been the custom since the game began in 1869.
-Neyland saw no reason to change anything and believed one-platoon football ought to last forever.
-It was the only real football, according to Neyland, the sixty-minute skirmish between two well-rounded squads of athletes thinking and acting on their own initiative to win a strategic and tactical game.
+As a coach the General had been accustomed to total control over a small roster of players that he had trained to play sixty minutes of both offense and defense, as had been the custom of the game since it began in 1869.
+Neyland believed that one-platoon football was the only real football there was—a sixty-minute skirmish between two squads thinking and acting on their own initiative to win a strategic and tactical game.

-Neyland had his points about the strengths of the one-platoon game as a superior trainer of young men, but both time and the culture were against him.
-By the late 1950s college football was moving toward the mainstream of the entertainment business as TV rooted itself deeper into the sport.
-And show business was making different demands of the game.
+Neyland had his points about the strengths of the one-platoon game as a superior all-around trainer of young men, but both time and the culture were against him.
+By the late 1950s college football was moving toward the entertainment business as TV rooted itself deeper into the sport, and the executives in New York were making different demands of the game.
+They wanted something really exciting to watch, more like the NFL version of the sport that was bringing back bigger and bigger viewership numbers while selling out progressively larger stadiums.

 "There doesn't seem to be any sentiment for that chickenshit football.
 Meeting adjourned!"

-Neyland ended the session before anyone could organize a defense and the moment passed.
-It would take another five years, and Neyland's in-the-cockpit death as Tennessee's athletic director in 1962, before free-substitution, specialist football returned for good after twelve-years in the wilderness.
+Neyland ended the session before anyone could organize a defense and the crisis passed.
+It would take another four years, and Neyland's in-the-cockpit death as Tennessee's athletic director in 1962, before free-substitution, specialist football returned for good after eleven years in the wilderness.

 The Two-Point Conversion Sneaks In

-The honest administrators of the game knew it was not just pointless, but harmful, to pretend college football was above and beyond market forces.
-Changes to the game that were considered "TV friendly" were getting their hearings at committee.
+The honest administrators of the game knew it was not just pointless, but harmful, to pretend college football was above the regular market forces that governed everything else.
+Changes to the game that were considered "TV friendly" were getting their hearings in the committee rooms of the NCAA.
 The NFL, meanwhile, was broadcasting every game it could, demonstrating each week the superiority of specialized skill sets and open-substitution football.
 College football was losing both the battles and the war.

-At the January 1958 NCAA meetings a man named Irish Krieger, a long-time Big Ten game official and member of the NCAA rules committee, had broached the idea of a two-point conversion after touchdown.
-The concept itself had been considered just before World War II but was tabled and then later forgotten about.
+At the January 1958 NCAA meetings a man named Irish Krieger, a long-time Big Ten game official and member of the NCAA Rules Committee, had broached the idea of a two-point conversion after touchdown.
+The concept itself had been considered just before World War II but was tabled and subsequently forgotten about.

-The former Alabama head coach Wallace Wade, the man who had built the Crimson Tide into the South's greatest program during the 1920s, stepped into the fray.
-Wade, who was respected as a grand old champion, began selling the concept to committee members that night over cocktails.
-Wade kept working on them at breakfast the next morning, with not just Wilkinson but fellow national champion Fritz Crisler of Princeton and Michigan also supporting the new rule.
+Wallace Wade, the coach who had built the University of Alabama into the South's greatest program during the 1920s, stepped into the fray.
+Wade, who was respected as a grand champion of olde, began selling the concept to committee members over cocktails that same night.
+Wade kept working on them at breakfast the next morning, with not just Wilkinson, but fellow national champion Fritz Crisler of Princeton and Michigan also supporting the new rule.

 Nelson, along with Ray Eliot of Illinois, were brought on board and had pushed the vote to the threshold of unanimity when Eliot himself backed out.
-Eliot, who had an annual game against Woody Hayes at Ohio State, said he would vote for the change if the ball would be set at the five-yard-line instead of the three.
-The committee pushed back on that idea and Eliot surrendered some ground, saying he would settle for the four-yard-line instead.
-But he could not move the committee to his perspective and the committee would not move on without a unanimous vote.
+Eliot, who had an annual game against Woody Hayes at Ohio State, decided the ball needed to be set at the five-yard-line instead of the three if he was going to vote for it.
+The committee pushed back on the five-yard-line and Eliot surrendered ground, saying he would settle for the four-yard-line instead.
+But he could not move the committee to his position and the committee would not move on without a unanimous vote.

 Someone asked Eliot why he would not agree to the three-yard-line.

-But Eliot was talked down and voted in favor of the measure, making it unanimous.
+But Eliot eventually was talked down and voted in favor of the measure, making it unanimous.

-Crisler, who knew college football had slipped into a rut and was falling behind the NFL, was all for it, and said so publicly.
+Crisler, who understood that college football had slipped into a rut and was falling behind the NFL, was all for it, and said so publicly.

 "It's a progressive step which will make football more interesting for the spectators," Crisler told media at the convention.
 "It will add drama to what has been the dullest, most stupid play in the game."